mayeechen/mayeechen.github.io/_pages/about.md

 <!--My senior thesis, which was awarded the Ahmet S. Çakmak Prize, was on quantum computing with Professor Elad Hazan.
 I also worked with Prof. Miklos Racz on understanding the spread of misinformation in social networks.
 I took a broad range of courses in computer science, statistics and financial mathematics and completed internships in software engineering and quantitative finance.-->

+Please get in touch with me via email if you would like to chat about research!

 Publications and Preprints